Quantum enhanced real-time sensing of protein-gold adsorption kinetics: Appendix A: Transfer-Matrix method

 where,

 and

-Here, $\epsilon_{l}$ is the dielectric permittivity of the medium l=1,2, $h$ is the thickness of the gold film and $\omega$ is the frequency of the incident field.
-In our calculations, the magnetic permeability $\mu_{l}$ is considered to be 1 since the magnetic field is assumed to be not interacting in this phenomenon.
+Here, $\epsilon_{l}$ is the dielectric permittivity of the medium $l=1,2,3$, $h$ is the thickness of the gold film and $\omega$ is the frequency of the incident field.
+In our calculations, the magnetic permeability $\mu_{l}$ is considered to be 1 since the magnetic field is assumed to be not interacting in this phenomenon. $\theta_l$ with $l=1,2,3$ are the angles made by the EM field with the normal for the respective mediums as shown in Fig.~\ref{fig:layered media}.